 The aim of the Core French program is to provide students with fundamental communication skills in French and an understanding of the nature of the language and its culture.
 Core French offers students the chance to develop a usable command of the French language that can be expanded through further study or through contact with French-speaking people.
 By the end of the four-year program, students will be able to participate in a straightforward conversation in French; will be able to read – with the help of a dictionary – books, magazines, and newspapers in French; and will be able to understand the general meaning of radio and television news and other programs

-The District School Board of Niagara grants a certificate in Extended French if the student has successfully completed the sequence of eight courses in grades 9 and 10 Extended French and a minimum of two Extended French courses in grades 11 and 12.
+The District School Board of Niagara grants a certificate in French Immersion if the student has successfully completed the sequence of 10 courses in the French Immersion program.